dashbird/site/content/blog/python-aws-lambda-error-handling.md

 ```

 #### Resource constraint: OUT OF MEMORY
-Lambda executions can ran into memory limits.
+Lambda executions can run into memory limits.
 You can recognise the failure when both the `Max Memory Used` and `Memory Size` values in the REPORT line are identical.

 Example:
 ```